siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/1-fundamentals/230-2025-02-09-sequences-in-kotlin-collections.md

   - Sequences
 featured_image: /images/kotlin-1.png
 ---
 Kotlin, a modern and expressive programming language, provides a rich set of tools for working with collections.
 Among these tools, **sequences** stand out as a powerful feature for optimizing performance and enabling lazy evaluation.
 Sequences allow developers to process large datasets efficiently by deferring computations until absolutely necessary.
-This blog post explores sequences in Kotlin, their benefits, use cases, and how they differ from regular collections.
+This article explores sequences in Kotlin, their benefits, use cases, and how they differ from regular collections.

 ---